gavinlyonsrepo/cylon/Readme.md

 	* Make copy of package lists
 	* Also there is an option for gdrive sync
 * Clean system with bleachbit
-* System and cylon information display
+* System and package information displays
 * Rmlint remove duplicates and other lint
 * Lostfiles scan
 * ClamAv anti-malware scan
 * RootKit hunter scan
-* Display this readme file to screen
+* Display cylon with optdepend installation check, info and readme file to screen

 Needs installed for certain functions
 -------------------------------------